- Home School Agreement

 Collection of Children

-Any uncollected children will be taken to the library at 3.30pm.
-Parents arriving late will be directed to the Library to collect their child.
+Any uncollected children will be taken to their classroom.
 Please try to call us if you are unavoidably delayed collecting your child.
 If a parent has not collected their child by 4.00pm and we are unable to get hold of any other emergency contacts the school has a duty to inform Social Services who may need to make temporary arrangements for the care of your child.

 There are several different opportunities to come and meet your child’s teacher each year.
 In the autumn term we hold a “meet the teacher” session where your child’s teacher will introduce themselves, the curriculum for the year, and will answer any questions that you might have.